allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 yet, the target is 100%.

-We measured launch time on different devices for two app versions: one with all libraries dynamically linked, and the other one with 26 libraries statically linked.
+We measured launch time on different devices for two app versions: one with all libraries dynamically linked and the other one with 26 libraries statically linked.
 What measurement method did we use?
 A&nbsp;stopwatch... yes, real stopwatch. `DYLD_PRINT_STATISTICS=1` variable is a&nbsp;tool that can help identify the reason of a&nbsp;dynamic linker being slow, but it does not